Facts About Elite Business Cruises

 Nonprofits & Fundraising

-37) How do nonprofits structure a donor/sponsor cruise to maximize pledges?
+37) How do nonprofits structure a donor or sponsor cruise?

 38) What’s a sensible per-room guidance number, and why?

-39) How do you manage auctions/pledge moments respectfully and compliantly?
+39) How do you manage auctions or pledge moments respectfully?

 Data, Privacy & Compliance